Lewisham Council Homepage Skip navigation

 If you do engage an agent, all correspondence and enquiries will go through them and they will receive the decision notice.

 We will assume your agent has advised you about the risks that may arise if you do not follow our advice.
 Your agent should also be able to advise you about the foreseeable issues associated with your proposal.
-So, if you have any problems with your application, please contact your agent.
+So, if you have any problems with your application, contact your agent.

 How do I find out if a building is listed?